Bounds on the smallest sets of quantum states with special quantum nonlocality: Conclusion and Discussion

 \section{Conclusion and Discussion}

 In this paper, we studied a special class of sets with quantum nonlocality, i.e., the locally stable sets.
-Locally stable sets are always locally indistinguishable set.
+That is, an orthogonal set of pure states in multipartite quantum system whose possible orthogonality preserving local measurements are just trivial measurements.
+Locally stable sets are always locally indistinguishable sets.
 And we found that the two concepts are coincide only in two qubits systems.
 We obtained an algebraic characterization of locally stable set.
-As a consequence, we obtained a lower bound of the cardinality on the locally stable set (and locally stable set under each bipartition of subsystems).
+As a consequence, we obtained a lower bound of the cardinality on the locally stable set (and strongest nonlocal set).
+Moreover, we showed that locally stable sets of product states cannot be perfect discrimination under asymptotic LOCC wherein an error is allowed but must vanish in the limit of an infinite number of rounds.

-Moreover, we presented two constructions of sets that are locally stable set under each bipartition of subsystems.
-Its proof can be directly verified based on two basic lemmas developed in Ref. \cite{Shi21}.
-One of the set contains a fully product state.
+Moreover, we presented two constructions of sets that are of strongest nonlocality.
+Their proofs can be directly verified via two basic lemmas developed in Ref. \cite{Shi21}.
+One of the set contains genuinely entangled states except one fully product state.
 The other set contains only genuinely entangled states.
-Our result give a complete answer to an open question raised in Ref. \cite{Halder19} and Ref. \cite{Shi22N}.
-This result gives an upper bound on the the smallest cardinality of those orthogonal sets in multipartite systems that are locally stable under every bipartition of the subsystems.
+Our result give a complete answer to an open question raised in Ref. \cite{Shi22N}.
+This result gives an upper bound on the the smallest cardinality of those orthogonal sets in multipartite systems that are of strongest nonlocality.